WITPASS/example-wordpress-website/README.md

 * Setup a MySQL database to hold this site's database stuff, and/or keep the DB credentials handy.
 * Setup a persistent storage on the computer to hold this website's **uploads** .
 This location will be specified in `docker-compose.yml.localpc` and/or `docker-compose.yml.server` files, and will be mounted at `/var/www/html/wp-content/uploads` when the container is started using `docker-compose up -d` command.
 An example of this directory is: `/home/kamran/container_data/example.com/uploads` .
 You will need to make sure that you do a frequent backup of this location.
 * If you intend to download any custom plugins or themes which are actually in a private fit repository, then you need to provide your github username and a github token.
 You can create a github token just for this specific person against your github user.
 If you don't then you do not need to provide github_user or github_token.
 * Find the id of the OS user you are logged in as on your computer.
-This wil be used to set correct ownership and permissions for the `uploads` directory.
+This will be used to set correct ownership and permissions for the `uploads` directory.
 * Create `app.env` by copying `app.env.example` file.
 * Adjust app.env with the environment variables related to this particular website.
 * Make sure that you adjust `docker-compose.yml.localpc` file with correct values, while you are working on your local computer.
 The person who is deploying this website on the server is responsible for adjusting `docker-compose.yml.server` according to the setup/environment in the server.